-Top 13 Q & A about Short Term Disability Denial
+Top 13 Q & A about Short-term Disability Denial

 We wanted to compile a helpful guide of some of the most frequently asked questions we get about short term disability and about short term disability benefits denial.
-We hope that these are helpful, and we will always welcome your call if you wanted to ask further about your potential case.
+We hope that these are helpful, and we will always welcome your call if you want to ask further about your potential case.

 - What constitutes short term disability?

 A: Short term disability is really exactly that – think about an injury, illness, or hospitalization that renders you disabled, but only for a limited period of time.
 Short term disability can cover you for up to 26 weeks depending on your employer’s benefit plan.
 This can include a brief illness, where your doctor assesses that you will need several weeks to recover, or a rest period that your doctor orders after surgery.
 Just because it is ‘short term’ this does not mean that your illness or injury is any less serious than if it were long-term.
 In this case though the prognosis is that you will be able to return to work before too long.

 - When do I need to apply for these benefits?